 Sign up for the Discord server to recieve daily updates about current payloads as well as to share and communicate with other members.
 Discord is such a great way to keep in touch day-to-day as projects are being worked on.
 Email firstname.lastname@example.org to receive a Discord invite.

-Join us in the Makerspace for regular engineering jam sessions and meetings on the first Saturday of each month at 10am.
+Join us in the Makerspace for planning and engineering jam sessions.

 Note: The following are behind a paywall